-The T4 sunday omnibus of the ‘Oaks is something of a british institution.
+The Sunday omnibus of the ‘Oaks is something of a British institution.
 Nothing soothes a hangover better than three hours of Hollyoaks.
 Fact.

 Hollyoaks is the randomest of all the soaps, perhaps of all TV programmes ever.
 Where else would you get film student moments, imaginary friends, sister shagging, fart jokes, rubbish social workers, gratutious nudity, scary police officers and Darren?

-Chester is heavily populated by skinny, feral, rodent-featured young men (see Ste, John-Paul, Darren, Rhys, Fletch etc), the polar opposite of the likes of Warren and Calvin.
+Chester is heavily populated by skinny, feral, rodent-featured young men (see John-Paul, Darren, Rhys, and, of course, king of the ratboys: Ste) the polar opposite of the likes of Warren and Trevor.
 Maybe it’s something in the water.